 LAL will be directed by a group of distinguished scholars from around the world.
 Philip Kennedy, Faculty Director, NYUAD Institute, will serve as the General Editor; James E. Montgomery, Professor of Classical Arabic at Cambridge University, and Shawkat M. Toorawa, Associate Professor of Arabic and Islamic Studies at Cornell University, will serve as the Executive Editors.

-This exhibition at Cambridge's Fitzwilliam Museum explores the artistic legacy of the 1,000-year-old Persian Book of Kings, known as the Shahnameh.
-Open now, it runs through to January, 2011.
+This exhibition at Cambridge's Fitzwilliam Museum explored the artistic legacy of the 1,000-year-old Persian Book of Kings, known as the Shahnameh.
+Open now, it ran from September, 2010 through to January, 2011.

 Completed by the poet Ferdowsi in 1010 AD, the Shahnameh stretches to more than 50,000 couplets – making it twice as long as the Iliad and Odyssey put together – and tells the "Iranian version" of the history of the world, with warring kings, heroes, dragons and demons.